 Node in Blazor Diagram Component

-Nodes are graphical objects that are used to visually represent the geometrical information, process flow, internal business procedure, entity, or any other kind of data and it represents the functions of a complete system regarding to how it interacts with external entities.
+Nodes are graphical objects that are used to visually represent the geometrical information, process flow, internal business procedure, entity, or any other kind of data and it represents the functions of a complete system, including how it interacts with external entities, providing a clear visual representation of complex processes and relationships.

 How to create node

 A node can be created and added to the diagram, either programmatically or interactively.
-Nodes are stacked in the diagram area from bottom-to-top in the order they are added.
+In the diagram area, nodes are stacked from bottom-to-top in the order they are added.

-To create a node easily and to know about different types of node shapes in a Blazor Diagram, refer to the below video link.
+To learn more about creating nodes and exploring different node shapes in a Blazor Diagram, refer to the below video link.

 How to add node through nodes collection